Current Situation: South Zone, Outbreak Over

-All South Zone residents are encouraged to ensure that they, and their children, are up-to-date on immunizations.
+As always, all South Zone residents are encouraged to ensure that they, and their children, are up-to-date on immunizations.
+Visit

 Protect yourself & your family: All Albertans

 To reduce the risk to South Zone residents, and all Albertans, we need to ensure as many people as possible are up to date with their immunizations.

 Please be sure that you and your children are up to date on all recommended immunizations, including those that protect against pertussis.